dfinity/motoko/rts/README.md

 Rust build
 ----------

-The Rust parts are built from `motoko-rts`, using `cargo`.

-To build this in nix, we need pre-fetch some dependencies.
+To build Motoko RTS in nix we need pre-fetch Rust dependencies.
 This works in `nix-build` by:

- * Building a directory with vendored sources in `default.nix` (see `cargoProjectDeps`)
+ * Building a directory with vendored sources in `default.nix`

  * Configuring `cargo` to use that vendored directory (see `preBuild`)

 If you change dependencies (e.g. bump versions, add more crates),

- 1. Add them to `Cargo.toml`
- 2. Make sure that `Cargo.lock` is up to date
+ 1. Make sure that `motoko-rts-tests/Cargo.lock` is up to date.
+This can be done by running `cargo build --target=wasm32-wasi` in `motoko-rts-tests/` directory.
- 3. In `default.nix`, invalidate the `sha256` of `cargoProjectDeps` (e.g.
+ 2. In `default.nix`, invalidate the `sha256` of `rtsDeps` (e.g. change one
-    change one character)
+    character)
- 4. Run `nix-build -A rts`.
+ 3. Run `nix-build -A rts`.
 You should get an error message about the actual checksum.
- 5. Set that as `sha256` of `cargoProjectDeps` in `default.nix`
+ 4. Set that as `sha256` of `rtsDeps` in `default.nix`

 Warning: nix will happily use a stale version of the dependencies if you do not do step 3.